The Genroku Akō Vendetta 1701-1703

 – Tales of Old Japan (1910)

 The Revenge of the 47 Rōnin is one of Japan’s most famous tales.
-Even though the Keanu Reeves movie from 2013 wasn’t very good, the original story that it was (very loosely) based on is pretty epic.
+Even though the Keanu Reeves movie from 2013 wasn’t very good, the original story that it was (very loosely) based on is actually pretty epic.
 It’s a story of samurai warriors on a mission to redeem their fallen master – the kind of thing that should make for an awesome action movie!
 Crazy thing is, the 47 Ronin were real…

 The Way of the Warrior